Use subject to terms and conditions posted at http://www.burgertuning.com/terms.html

 If you need directions on how to connect a laptop to your JB4 to update firmware or how to datalog Click here

-Map 2: 14.5psi (suggested for those with downpipes and 93 octane)
+Map 2: 14.5psi.
+Suggested for those with exhaust and 93 RM2 or higher octane.

 Map 3: Progressive meth mapping with flow sensor failsafe.
 See guide to enable.
 Meth use isn't supported/suggested without a flow sensor and map 3.